albertodemichelis/squirrel/doc/source/reference/api/stack_operations.rst

     :returns: == 0 if obj1==obj2
     :returns: < 0 if obj1<obj2

-compares 2 object from the stack and compares them.
+compares 2 object from the top of the stack. obj2 should be pushed before obj1.